WP-Developer-Hub/wp-comment-toolbox/README.md

 - **Comment List**: Customize the visibility and format of author links, including the link type (internal/external) and comment text formatting.
 - **Comment Form Layout**: Define the structure of the comment form using placeholders.
 - **Quick Tags Toolbar**: Enable a quick tags toolbar in the comment form to make it easier for users to format their comments.
+- **Inline Tooltips**: Get brief explanations for certain options in settings for better understanding.
+- **Advanced Spam Protection**: Enhanced spam measures using `wp-comments-post.php` restrictions, and support for Honeypot-style techniques.
+- **Preview Option for Comment Layout**: See live previews of comment form layout changes in the customizer.
+- **Custom CSS/JS**: Add custom CSS or JavaScript to tweak the appearance and behavior of the comment form.
+- **Multilingual Support**: Fully compatible with translation tools to reach a wider audience.

 ## Installation